cello-ben/bprintf/README.md

 # bprintf

 I'm Ben and I want to create my own `printf`...so...`bprintf`.
 This is my first foray into embedded programming.
 I have gotten the Raspberry Pi Pico set up and familiarized myself with the basics (managed to build and run the obligatory blinking LED sample program after some troubleshooting).
-Here are the next steps:
+Here are (some) next steps:

-- Finish configuring breadboard to allow for each of 9 LEDs to be controlled by its own GPIO pin.

 - Implement basic floating point/double format specifiers.